WoChiNingMeng12138/Weighted_SemRank/README.md

 This motivates a corpus-aware weighting strategy that can emphasize informative concepts and suppress generic ones.

 ### Related Work
+We have made improvements based on the research presented in the following two papers:
-[SemRank (2025)](https://arxiv.org/abs/2505.21815) combines LLM-guided query understanding with a concept-based semantic index built from topics and key phrases.
+[SemRank (2025)](https://arxiv.org/abs/2505.21815) combines LLM-guided query understanding with a concept-based semantic index built from topics and key phrases.\n
 [PairSem (2026)](https://arxiv.org/abs/2510.09897) extends this idea by modeling structured entity-aspect relations for more fine-grained scientific matching.

 Our work focuses on the **importance-aware scoring** part of this direction and implements a lightweight extension on top of the SemRank pipeline.